A seizure is the physical findings or changes in behavior that occur after an episode of abnormal electrical activity in the brain.

 Further testing is needed if you have:

-- A new seizure without an obvious cause
+- A new seizure without a clear cause

 - Epilepsy (to make sure the person is taking the right amount of medicine)